 This is the beauty of Ronald Read’s case.
 Whether he was aware of it or not, he was deliberately saving in exceedingly high quality output.
 The article describes him as being a good stock picker but this is a really simplistic treatment.

-Consider his portfolio which at the time of his death contained a total of 95 different stocks.
-The largest positions consisted of $510,900 worth of Wells Fargo stock; $364,008 worth of Procter & Gamble stock; $252,104 worth of Colgate-Palmolive stock; $199,034 worth of American Express stock; $189,722 worth of J.M.
+Consider his portfolio, which at the time of his death contained a total of 95 stocks.
+The largest positions included $510,900 worth of Wells Fargo stock; $364,008 worth of Procter & Gamble stock; $252,104 worth of Colgate-Palmolive stock; $199,034 worth of American Express stock; $189,722 worth of J.M.
 Smucker stock; and $183,881 worth of Johnson & Johnson stock.
 His portfolio also contained large positions in stalwarts such as Dow Chemicals and General Electric.

-Okay, so by all accounts this is a pretty extreme example of frugality; a big element of which just comes down to individual life choices.
+Granted, this particular case represents a pretty extreme example of frugality.
+A big element of that just comes down to individual life choices.
 Striking a balance between spending and saving is a matter of judgement and personal taste more than anything else.
-I imagine there are relatively few folks who would have the proclivity to carry on saving and reinvesting dividends right up until the end like Read did.
+I imagine there are relatively few folks who have the proclivity to carry on saving right up to the end like Read did.

 That said, there are doctors and lawyers in Read’s peer group who will have died with only a fraction of his wealth having earned significantly more than he ever could.
 What he lacked in earnings power, he made up for by allocating his savings to some of the highest quality businesses on the planet.
 Overall, it is a brilliant example of compounding in action.

 If you enjoyed this article please hit the “heart” button below.
 This gives me a rough indication as to what kind of content is popular.
 Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!